If you work as a software engineer (or want to work as a software engineer), receiving feedback will be part of your job.

 Receiving feedback from more experienced engineers is a wise approach to growing professionally and personally.

-As engineers, we receive feedback in code reviews, performance reviews and probably during other occasions (such as during pair-programming sessions).
+Software engineers receive feedback in code reviews, performance reviews and probably during other occasions (such as during pair-programming sessions).

 This article will discuss the meaning of these types of feedback and the most elegant way to receive them.

-Positive feedback VS Constructive feedback
+Positive feedback

 Positive feedback is that type of feedback that makes you smile as soon as you hear it.
 It makes you feel great, accomplished and proud of yourself.

-So, how can you elegantly receive feedback?
+So, how can you receive feedback?

 1. Separate yourself from your job